 Established in 2013 – the Big Sky Film Grant Program builds and supports partnerships with filmmakers and production companies with the intention to create Montana film industry jobs.
 The Program serves as an advocate for Montana filmmakers, crew, and service industries.
-To qualify, a production must shoot at least 50% of principal photography in Montana.
+To qualify, a production must film 50% or more of the principal photography in Montana.
 The BSFG and the Montana Film Office are funded by the 4% Lodging Facility Use Tax – commonly known as the “Bed Tax.”

 BSFG-eligible productions include: Feature Films | Short Films | Documentaries | Television | Limited Series